 Another twist on this quote is as follows…

-“Never put off till tomorrow what you can avoid all together.”
+“Never put off till tomorrow what you can avoid altogether.”

 Scholars (a.k.a. guys with too much time on their hands that probably lead fairly dull lives in the real world) argue over the authorship of these quotes.
 Was it Mark Twain?
 Oscar Wilde?
-I don’t have a dog in this fight but, when it comes to taking defensive driving, either quote is bad advice to follow.
+I don’t have a dog in this fight, but either quote is bad advice to follow when it comes to taking a defensive driving course.

 If you have received permission from the court to take defensive driving, get signed up and get going.
 You don’t want to miss out on getting that ticket to go away!